damianwajer/wordpress-git-svn-release/README.md

          $ wp-release.sh

     Doing so will:

-1. Validate your config file.
+    1. Validate your `.wp-release.conf` file.
     1. Verify whether versions in `readme.txt` and the plugin's PHP header match.
     1. Validate that the specified version does not exist as tag yet.
     1. Ask you to review & commit the changes to git.
     1. Check out the WordPress subversion repository.
     1. Dump-export the code of the git tag into svn trunk.
     1. Ask you to confirm the changes to svn.
     1. Commit the changes + new tag to the WordPress Plugin Directory.

     After execution, the new release is effectively published and out of the door; both in git as well as on WordPress.org.

+1. Change the version to e.g. `1.1-dev` in your plugin's main PHP file.

+         $ vi myplugin.php

+1. Commit the new development version to git, so as to ensure that all users of it can be identified.

 ## FAQ